spierala/blog-posts/mini-rx-comparison.md

 ```
 The Akita setup is the most boilerplaty.
 Extending `Store` is similar to the other setups.
 A feature key is provided via the `@StoreConfig` decorator.
-But to access the state you have to extend `Query` and provide the `Store` instance.
+To access the state you have to extend `Query` and provide the `Store` instance.

-Also, the components need to talk to both the `Query` instance and the `Store` instance in order to read and write state.
+Also, the components have to talk to both the `Query` and the `Store` instance in order to read and write state.

 ### 2. Bundle Sizes
-Regarding the basic setup, let's look the corresponding bundle sizes (using source-map-explorer).
+Regarding the basic setup..., let's look at the corresponding bundle sizes (using [source-map-explorer](https://www.npmjs.com/package/source-map-explorer)).

 #### MiniRx Feature Store
 combined: 152.39 KB